enonic/npm-nextjs-adapter/UPGRADE.md

 **Migration**

-Replace `meta.apiUrl` reads with the appropriate new field. `meta.site` holds the site path previously derived from the locale mapping and is what `UrlProcessor` uses for base-URL normalization.
+Replace `meta.apiUrl` reads with the appropriate new field. `meta.site` holds the site path previously derived from the locale mapping.

 ---